-Prague, Czech Republic – Both the Czech and Slovak capital cities rank, once more, among the EU’s top 10 richest regions, according to Eurostat data released yesterday.
+Prague, Czech Republic – Both the Czech and Slovak capital cities rank, once more, among the top 10 richest regions in the EU, according to Eurostat data released yesterday.

 As the 7th richest region in the EU, Prague secures the same spot as last year, with a regional GDP per capita representing 187% of the EU average (5 percentage points higher than the previous year).
 The economic powerhouse and business center of the whole country, Prague alone accounts for more than 25% of the total Czech GDP.

 Losing two places compared to last year and surpassed by its Czech counterpart, Bratislava now ranks as the 8th richest EU region, with a GDP per capita accounting for 179% of European average (5 percentage points lower year-on-year).

 The data is based on 2017 figures, the latest available, and presented in terms of purchasing power standards (PPS).

 Taking into account the whole country, however, the GDP per capita in PPS of both the Czech Republic (89% of EU average, +1 pp compared to last year) and Slovakia (76%, – 1 pp) remain below the European average.
 The same observation goes for Poland (70%) and Hungary (68%), where Budapest alone accounts for more than a third of Hungary’s total GDP.